Vaginal Relaxation Syndrome (VRS)

 Novel Laser treatment is available to deliver laser energy pulses to vaginal canal and introitus area causes controlled tissue heating to the deep layers of the vagina.

-Laser controlled heating will lead to stimulation of collagen, immediate tissue contracture and that leads to shrinking, tightening of the vagina and better control of urine incontinence.
+Laser controlled heating will lead to stimulation of skin strength and elasticity, immediate tissue contracture and that leads to shrinking, tightening of the vagina and better control of urine incontinence.

 HOW DOES IT WORK?

-Vaginal laser treatment is based on laser-induced, mild and controlled heating of the vaginal tissue, which stimulates angiogenesis, fibroblast activity and new collagen formation without thermal or ablative damage.
+Vaginal laser treatment is based on laser-induced, mild and controlled heating of the vaginal tissue, which stimulates angiogenesis, fibroblast activity and new skin strength and elasticity formation without thermal or ablative damage.
 The final result is increased epithelial thickness as well as vascularisation of the lamina propria, along with a reduction of symptoms such as dryness, itching, irritation and painful intercourse.